Is Customer Service the Same as Customer Experience?

 What is Customer Service?

 Customer service refers to the company’s assistance and advice to those who buy or use its products or services.
-It’s a reactive domain, activated when a customer asks a question, complaint, or request.
+It’s a reactive domain, activated when a customer asks a question, makes a complaint, or requests something.
 This could be through a call to a helpline, an email query, or a face-to-face interaction in a store.

 The primary goal here is to resolve problems and answer questions promptly and efficiently.
 For example, if a customer receives a faulty product and contacts the company for a replacement, the swiftness and politeness with which the company addresses this issue are all components of customer service.